harbur/kubernetic/docs/features/settings/repositories.md

 Kubernetic integrates with Helm as Package management.
 In this section the Repositories refer to Helm repositories.

-?> In order for Repositories screen to be functional you need to install [helm](https://github.com/kubernetes/helm/releases):

 Go to screen **Settings** &gt; **Repositories**

 ### List Repositories